hankolsen/com.securemeters.horstmann/README.txt

-Adds support for Secure (previously Horstmann) devices to Homey.
+Automatically respond to temperature changes, set your optimal temperature for radiators or boilers.
+With Secure Meters you can control you Secure / Horstmann thermostats and sensors with Homey.